malken21/discord_bot_minecraft_server/README.md

 # discord_bot_minecraft_server
-View the status of your Minecraft server
+View the status of your Minecraft server(java edition)